SemBarner22/pebble/doc/index.rst

 Modern languages should natively support concurrency, threading and synchronization primitives.
 Their usage should be the most intuitive possible, yet allowing all the required flexibility.

 Pebble aims to help managing threads and processes in an easier way.
-It wraps Python's standard library threading and multiprocessing objects.
+It wraps Python's standard library threading and multiprocess objects.

 `Concurrent Module`